ingtommi/ingtommi/README.md

 I am **Tommaso Fava**, an italian student attending a master degree in *Electronic Engineering* at [UnivPM](https://www.univpm.it/Entra/) 💻 🔌 📚.
 During my bachelor I experienced an Erasmus exchange at [Hochschule Augsburg](https://www.hs-augsburg.de/) 🇩🇪

-I'm also a member of [Polimarche Racing Team](https://www.polimarcheracingteam.com/it/), the university *Formula Student* team where I'm developing the entire [TSAL](https://github.com/ingtommi/TSAL) pcb board required for the electric racing car 🏎️ 🔋
+I'm also the leader of *High Voltage Division* at [Polimarche Racing Team](https://www.polimarcheracingteam.com/it/), the university's *Formula Student* team where we're developing our first electric racing vehicle 🏎️ 🔋

 What I love: